As we move into the holiday season and the new year, we are reminded and inspired by those involved in the California wildfire aid and recovery.

 “It’s a thought I couldn’t quite grasp,” said Mark.

-In the end, the collaboration and commitment that Mark witnessed from the other volunteers was moving.
+In the end, the collaboration and commitment that Mark witnessed from the other volunteers were moving.
 It reminded him of what can be accomplished when people come together and give back in response to such tragedy.
 Anyone who fled for their life said that it hurts to lose everything, but to survive to see another day is the only thing that matters.

 With that said, Mark reminds us that it is not too late and that there is still an on-going need to continue to come together to give back to those that lost everything.